-This eye discharge, or more commonly known as “sleep” in your eyes, eye gunk, eye boogers, or any other sort of disgusting name you can think of, is a mixture of oil, skin cells, and mucus, that gathers like revelers to Mardi Gras, in the corner of your eyes after a night’s rest.
-It’s also known as rheum (which would be a much more proper way to describe it), or more specifically gound, which is a watery discharge that serves as a protective function for you eyes.
+This eye discharge, or more commonly known as “sleep” in your eyes, eye gunk, eye boogers, or any other sort of disgusting name you can think of, is a mixture of oil, skin cells, and mucus that gathers like revelers to Mardi Gras in the corner of your eyes after a night’s rest.
+It’s also known as rheum (which would be a much more proper way to describe it), or more specifically, gound, which is a watery discharge that serves a protective function for your eyes.
 Think of it as a garbage crew cleaning up after a night of fun.
 The discharge helps clear the front of the eyes of debris or waste as well as to keep the tear ducts free and clear.

 Sleep in your eyes is normal, but any discharge that is green, excessively yellow, or excessive when it is accompanied by pain, blurry vision, or sensitivity to light could mean some sort of eye condition or infection is present.
 If it’s just normal crustiness, then splash some water on your face, pry it out, and get to work.